Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Conclusion

 \section{Conclusion}

 We have demonstrated that previous datasets are insufficient for the task of Complex Word Identification.
-In fact, the very definition of the task --- identifying complex words in a binary setting is at fault.
+In fact, the very definition of the task --- identifying complex words in a subjective binary setting rather than on an objective continuous scale is at fault.
 We have advocated for a generalisation of this task to Lexical Complexity Prediction and we have provided recommendations for datasets approaching this task.
-Further to this we have provided a new dataset, CompLex 2.0, which is the first dataset to provide continuous complexity annotations on words in context.
-We have scratched the surface of experiments that can be performed using CompLex and we release the data in full to allow future researchers to join us in the task of lexical complexity prediction.
+Further to this we have provided a new dataset, CompLex 2.0, which is the first publicly available dataset to provide continuous complexity annotations for words in context.
+We release the data in full to allow future researchers to join us in this exciting task of Lexical Complexity Prediction.